GaloisInc/adapt/segmenter/README.md

 You can the use zgrviewer (http://zvtm.sourceforge.net/zgrviewer.html) to visualize them.

-=== Predicate segmenter ===
+### Predicate segmenter

 This module implements a simple predicate-based RDF segmenter.
 The main program takes as inputs
 - an RDF graph G in turtle format and
 - a predicate name N,
 - a predicate value V, and
 - an integer radius R,
-    and produces an RDF file consisting of teh subgraph of G containing all nodes at distance R of nodes s such that (s, N, V) is in G.
+and produces an RDF file consisting of the subgraph of G containing all nodes at distance
+R of nodes s such that (s, N, V) is in G.

 Example:
     workon segmenter